Nonie Caruthers, M.A., NCC, LPC

 Valencia Edwards, MSC, PLPC

 Mrs. Edwards graduated from LSUS with a Masters of Science Degree in Counseling.
 She completed her student internship at Samaritan Counseling Center and joined the Center as a PLPC in 2018.
-Her area of focus is domestic violence, DV-Abuser Intervention, Human Trafficking, and Adults of Child sexual abuse.
-She has been a great asset to Samaritan Counseling Center.
+She now has the combined staff’s experience and wisdom available as she continues into counseling.
+Her areas of focus are: domestic violence, DV-Abuser Intervention, Human Trafficking, and adults of childhood sexual abuse.